junxit/us-congress-code/title-15/chapter-2d/sec-80a-6.md

 ### Transfer of Functions

 Federal Savings and Loan Insurance Corporation abolished and functions transferred, see sections 401 to 406 of Pub.
 L. 101–73, set out as a note under section 1437 of Title 12, Banks and Banking.
-For transfer of functions of Securities and Exchange Commission, with certain exceptions, to Chairman of such Commission, see Reorg.
-Plan No. 10 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3175, 64 Stat.
-1265, set out under section 78d of this title.

 ### Investment Company Provisions Inapplicable to Certain Life Insurance Benefits Issued Prior to March 23, 1959

 Subchapter inapplicable to certain life insurance benefits issued prior to Mar.
 23, 1959, under certain conditions, see section 29 of Pub.
 L. 91–547, Dec.
 14, 1970, 84 Stat.
 1436, set out as a note under section 77c of this title.

+### Executive Documents

+### Transfer of Functions

+For transfer of functions of Securities and Exchange Commission, with certain exceptions, to Chairman of such Commission, see Reorg.
+Plan No. 10 of 1950, §§ 1, 2, eff.
+May 24, 1950, 15 F.R.
+3175, 64 Stat.
+1265, set out under section 78d of this title.